A complete guide to GRC

 Governance, risk, and compliance (GRC) is an umbrella term that denotes a framework encompassing the approaches, methodologies, and strategies used by organizations to manage GRC endeavors effectively.

-Why is a GRC framework necessary?
+Why is GRC important?

 1. Effective governance